openmcp-project/docs/docs/operators/01-boostrapping.md

 ```

 So now, the openmcp-operator, the managedcontrolplane platform service and the cluster provider kind are running.
-Now your are ready to create and manage clusters using openMCP.
+You are now ready to create and manage clusters using openMCP.

 ### Get Access to the Onboarding Cluster